moredip/Frank/README.md

 6. Enable accessibility features.
 In OSX, go to System Preferences, Universal Access and check "Enable access for assistive devices".
 In the simulator open the Settings, then General->Accessibility->Accessibility Inspector and switch it to "On".
+This [brief screencast](http://screencast.com/t/XnW5pL8q) demonstrates how to do that.

 7. Build and run.
 You might get a warning about allowing incoming